History of George Floyd in Timeline

 March 12, 2021: Settlement Approved by Minneapolis City Council

-On March 12, 2021, the Minneapolis city council approved a $27 million settlement to the Floyd family after a wrongful death lawsuit.
+On March 12, 2021, the Minneapolis city council approved a settlement of $27 million to George Floyd's family after a wrongful death lawsuit.

 April 2021: Request for Posthumous Pardon

-In April 2021, the district attorney of Harris County, Texas, requested a posthumous pardon for George Floyd's 2004 conviction due to Gerald Goines' lack of credibility.
+In April 2021, the district attorney of Harris County, Texas, requested a posthumous pardon for George Floyd's 2004 conviction of possessing half a gram of crack cocaine due to the police officer's lack of credibility.

-On April 20, 2021, Derek Chauvin was convicted on two counts of murder and one count of manslaughter for the death of George Floyd.
+On April 20, 2021, Derek Chauvin was convicted on two counts of murder and one count of manslaughter in the death of George Floyd.

-On May 21, 2021, Bridgett Floyd donated a $25,000 check from the George Floyd Memorial Foundation to Fayetteville State University for scholarships.
-The city also declared May 25 George Floyd Jr. Day.
+On May 21, 2021, Bridgett Floyd gave a $25,000 check from the George Floyd Memorial Foundation to Fayetteville State University for scholarships.
+On the same day, the city declared May 25 George Floyd Jr. Day.

 On June 25, 2021, Derek Chauvin was sentenced to 22 and a half years in prison for the murder of George Floyd.
 The other three officers at the scene were also later convicted of violating Floyd's civil rights.